mrmacsi/Multi-Language-Packages/README.md

 Hello
 </pre>

-You can get the means one by one with this funtion.
+<strong>You can get the means one by one with this funtion.
 You can use this function without language name if you set the language before.
 If you don't use and if you didn't set it before it will show the default language.
-If you didn't add values for all languages it will show you the error that is "Not Found in the JSON".
+If you didn't add values for all languages it will show you the error that is "Not Found in the JSON".</strong>

 # How to use in Javascript